habeshawit/react-project-frontend/README.md

 ### Frontend

-Once you have the backend running, in the project directory, you can run:
+Once you have the backend running, in the frontend project directory, you can run:

 ### `yarn start` or `npm start`